The Three Lives of Thomasina: Plot

-In Inveranoch, Scotland, in the year 1912, veterinarian Andrew MacDhui lives with his seven-year-old daughter Mary and her cat Thomasina, who narrates the film in voiceover.
+In 1912 Inveranoch, Scotland, veterinarian Andrew MacDhui lives with his seven-year-old daughter Mary and her cat Thomasina, who narrates the film in voiceover.
 MacDhui is a widower whose wife's death destroyed his belief in God and his empathy for others.
-When Thomasina contracts tetanus after a scuffle near the fish market goes wrong, MacDhui orders his assistant Willie Bannock to euthanize her.
-Willie reminds MacDhui that he promised Mary to make Thomasina well again, but he is so preoccupied with his surgery on another patient's seeing eye dog that he ignores the plea.
+When Thomasina contracts tetanus after a scuffle near the fish market goes wrong, MacDhui orders his assistant Willie Bannock to put her down.
+Willie reminds MacDhui that he promised Mary to make Thomasina well again, but he is so preoccupied with his surgery on another patient's guide dog that he ignores the plea.
 Traumatised by Thomasina's death, Mary withdraws emotionally from MacDhui and declares her father dead, refusing to speak to or look at him.

 Thomasina's soul goes to a feline afterlife and meets the Egyptian cat goddess Bastet.
 Since Thomasina still has eight lives left, Bastet returns her to her body.

 Mary and her friends take Thomasina's body beyond the town for a funeral, but they are frightened by the appearance of "Mad Lori" MacGregor, a young woman who lives in the glen and was attracted by the children's singing and bagpipe playing.
 The children believe she is a witch because of her apparent power to calm and cure animals.
 Lori brings Thomasina back to her makeshift animal hospital.
 Although the cat recovers, she has no memory of her life with Mary.
 Thus begins her second life.